JoshGlazebrook/socks/README.md

 socks-factory
 =============

-socks-factory is a full implementation of the Socks 4, 4a, and 5 protocols in an easy to use node.js module.
+socks-factory is a full implementation of the SOCKS 4, 4a, and 5 protocols in an easy to use node.js module.

 ### Why socks-factory?

-As of this moment, there is not one other Socks proxy library on npm that supports all three varients of the Socks protocol.
-Nor are there any that support the BIND and associate features that some versions of the Socks protocol supports.
+As of this moment, there is not one other SOCKS proxy library on npm that supports all three varients of the SOCKS protocol.
+Nor are there any that support the BIND and associate features that some versions of the SOCKS protocol supports.

 Key Features:
-* Supports Socks 4, 4a, and 5 protocols
+* Supports SOCKS 4, 4a, and 5 protocols
-* Supports the connect method (simple tcp connections of Socks)  (Client -> Socks Server -> Target Server)
+* Supports the connect method (simple tcp connections of SOCKS)  (Client -> SOCKS Server -> Target Server)
 * Supports the BIND method (4, 4a, 5)
 * Supports the associate (UDP forwarding) method (5)
-* Simple and easy to use (one function call to make any type of socks connection)
+* Simple and easy to use (one function call to make any type of SOCKS connection)

 ## Installing: